piecioshka/github-track-followers/README.md

 Not found
 ```

-Solution: maybe you have typo?
+_Solution_: maybe you have typo?

 #### ERROR: Too many request in one day per one IP address

 ```
 $ github-track-followers piecioshka

-API rate limit exceeded for 89.76.243.116.
+API rate limit exceeded for 999.999.999.999.
 (But here's the good news: Authenticated requests get a higher rate limit.
 Check out the documentation for more details.)
 ```

-Solution: you should rest though next 24 hours?
+_Solution_: you should rest though next 24 hours?

 ### Example 1. `Display user followers`